When Your School-Age Child Needs a Test, Procedure, or Surgery

 (Ages 5 to 12 years)

-Your school-aged child will understand some aspects of what is going on right now – and you are likely anxious or upset by what's happening.
+Your school-age child will understand some aspects of what is going on right now—and you are likely anxious or upset by what's happening.
 Being prepared for the test or procedure will help you stay calm and supportive when your child needs you.

 What your child understands

-Start to experience more than one point of view
+Start to have more than one point of view

 Can learn from one situation and apply it to another